 The residence permit can also be withdrawn if your academic quality is not maintained.
 For example, if you don’t manage to reach a score of 50% each academic year, your residence permit may be revoked.
 There are often other requirements set up by individual universities, all of which must also be followed.

-Your visa and residence permit can also be cancelled by the Netherlands Immigration and Naturalization Service if you discontinue your studies, end your registration as a student of the university, or if you don’t have sufficient funds to cover your living costs.
+Your visa and residence permit can also be canceled by the Netherlands Immigration and Naturalization Service if you discontinue your studies, end your registration as a student of the university, or don’t have sufficient funds to cover your living costs.

 If you have family in the Netherlands, it may be possible for you to go there on a dependent visa.
-If you are the spouse, partner, child under 21, parent or grandparent of an EU/EEA/Swiss citizen who is a lawful resident of the Netherlands.
+If you are the spouse, partner, a child under 21, parent, or grandparent of an EU/EEA/Swiss citizen who is a lawful resident of the Netherlands.

 However, this also applies if you have a spouse.
 In which case, once you get a valid residence permit for at least 1 year, your spouse or other dependents can join you on a dependent visa.
 However, they do have to meet certain conditions